pglen/pyvserv/README.md

 #  PyvServer
 ## 	Python fully encrypted TCP/IP server

- &nbsp;PyvServ is a fully fledged encrypting TCP/IP server written in Python.
+ &nbsp; &nbsp; PyvServ is a fully fledged encrypting TCP/IP server written in Python.
 The encryption algorithm is AES.
 The server can be fully administered from the protocol side.

- PyvServ contains protocol level encryption, which can be switched on by instructing the server to use an encryption (session) key.
+ &nbsp; &nbsp; PyvServ contains protocol level encryption, which can be switched on by instructing the server to use an encryption (session) key.

- PyvServ contains key exchange protocol, so the new session keys can be transmitted securely.
+ &nbsp; &nbsp; PyvServ contains key exchange protocol, so the new session keys can be transmitted securely.
 The key exchange is based on ECC.

  PyvServ has utilities to generate encryption keys.
 At least one